Our EYFS Curriculum

 Personal, Social and Emotional Development

-At Cliddesden we take pride in helping our pupils to:
+At Cliddesden, we take pride in helping our pupils to:

-- Develop our feelings.
+- Develop their feelings.

 - Learn to work together.